.ity of Carmel Trash services carmel recycling indiana

 Don't let the Recycling Schedule Get You Down

-It can be confusing to keep track, but it's easy to check these references for your recycling schedule:
+It can be confusing to keep track, but it's easy to check these references:

 Remember you can recycle plastics #1-7, plastic grocery bags, glass bottles and jars, metal cans, paper, newspaper, magazines, phone books, soft cover books, cardboard, cereal box type packaging and more.
 Just toss it all into the recycling bin.
 If you have questions, you may call Republic Services for assistance at 917-7300 ext.
 0.